-“Innovation Insight” is a blog series written by SRC’s CEO and President, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
+“Innovation Insight” is a blog series written by SRC’s President Emeritus, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
 This is the fourth story in a sub-series about SRC’s evolution over the past 70 years.

 In 2001, SRC focused on its unique positioning in the innovation continuum, and reorganized to manage a pipeline of research and development activities that would connect all the way from applied research, pilot testing, development engineering and demonstration, to testing, analyses, and commercialization of technologies.
 SRC also set out to become more entrepreneurial, grow in breadth and depth, and include more work for communities (particularly northern and Aboriginal communities) and for government.